Who are the MEPs in key functions and how are they elected?

 If no candidate is elected at the first ballot, the same or other candidates may be nominated for a second round of voting under the same conditions.
 This can be repeated at a third round if necessary, again with the same rules.

 If no-one is elected at the third ballot, the two highest-scoring candidates in that round proceed to a fourth ballot, where the one receiving the greater number of votes wins.
 (Should there be a tie at this stage, the older candidate is declared the winner).

 Vice-Presidents may replace the President in performing his or her duties when necessary, including chairing plenary sittings.
 They are also members of the Bureau - the body responsible for all administrative, staff and organizational matters in Parliament.
 The Quaestors deal with administrative matters directly affecting MEPs themselves.
 The European Parliament has 14 Vice-Presidents and five Quaestors.

 Candidates for the posts of Vice-President and Quaestor may be presented either by a political group or by at least 38 Members.
 The vice-presidential election is held using a single secret ballot on all candidates.
 The order in which candidates are elected determines the order of precedence).

-In the 8th term there are currently 8 political groups in the European Parliament.
-Each political group elects its own Chair or Chairs.
-The Chairs and the EP President constitute the EP Conference of Presidents.
-The Conference of Presidents organises Parliament’s business and legislative planning, decides the responsibilities and membership of committees and delegations and is responsible for relations with other EU institutions, the national parliaments and non-EU countries.
+There are currently seven political groups in the European Parliament.
+Each political group elects its own chair or chairs.
+The chairs and the EP president constitute the EP Conference of Presidents.

 Who are the committee Chairs and how are they elected?